 To reduce environmental waste, 500R8 does not ship with a USB cable to connect it to a host device for recording/playback.
-To use 500R8 as a USB audio interface, you will need to source a USB Type A or Type C to Type B cable - which are common cables for peripheral USB devices.
+To use 500R8 as a USB audio interface, you will need to source a USB Type A to Type B cable - which is a common cable for peripheral USB devices.